Automating a Daily rsync Backup

 The base of the automatic rsync is a very simple bash script.

 On the backup machine, create a file called 'backup'.
-In this case I have placed it in my home 'bin' directory:
+In the example this is placed it in the home 'bin' directory:

 Once done, add the following: